GENERALBYTESCOM/batm_public/README.md

 * Gradle

 When you implement support for new crypto-coin add it please to **server_extensions_extra** this way it will get into default BATM Server installation pack for customers.
-For adding new functionality please use Fork and Pull Request Github workflow.
+For adding new functionality please use Fork and Pull Request GitHub workflow.
 Please have in mind that your code will be code reviewed before merge to master.

+When adding new cryptocurrency support bare in mind that you need to also add its logo.
+This logo will be later downloaded by ATM from ATM Server and displayed on screen.
+SVG and PNG logos are supported however on newer version of terminals only SVG logo is used.
+PNG logo is present only for backward compatibility reason or for cases when SVG logo would have high byte size.
+SVG logos must comply with following rules:
+1. SVG logo should not contain filters or bitmap images
+2. SVG and PNG logo should have predefined size 120x120px.
+See other logos to find out details
+3. To preserve unified design on ATM's screen.
+Every SVG logo must contain background from <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_extra/src/main/resources/template.svg">template.svg</a>.
+Example use of background you can see <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_extra/src/main/resources/lisk.svg">here</a>.

 After you implement the the extension make sure you test it with Tester which you will find in **server_extensions_test** If you want to implement an extension that you don't want to share with the rest of the world then a create separate module for example server_extensions_mycompany and use different jar name (server_extensions_mycompany.jar).